bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 > TODO: Talk about compatibility.
 Pseudorandom isn't backwards-compatible.
 Is there even such a thing as a "cTLS extension"?

 > QUESTION: Can we come up with a better name than "pseudorandom" for this entry?
+[CP: I like this name because it's evocative of the extension.
+Alternatively, how about "stprp-key"? or "enciphering-key", if we take the change below?]

+[CP It might be useful to have two keys, one for sending data from client to server and another for sending data from server to client.
+It may not be strictly necessary for security, but it does align a bit better with the TLS key schedule.]

 ## Use

+The cTLS Record Layer protocol is comprised of AEAD-encrypted ciphertext fragments interleaved with plaintext fragments.
+Each record is prefixed by a plaintext header, and some records, like those containing the ClientHello and ServerHello, are not encrypted at all.
+The ciphertext fragments are pseudorandom already, so this extension specifies a transformation of the plaintext fragments that ensures that all bits written to the wire are pseudorandom.

-Pseudorandom cTLS transforms the cTLS Record Layer into a pseudorandom byte sequence.
-Conceptually, it sits between the cTLS Record Layer and the underlying transport (e.g. TCP, UDP).
-The transformation is based on an STPRP represented by this syntax:
+Conceptually, the extension sits between the cTLS Record Layer and the underlying transport (e.g. TCP, UDP).
+The transformation is based on an STPRP with the following syntax:

 ~~~
 STPRP(key, tweak, message) -> ciphertext
 Inverse-STPRP(key, tweak, ciphertext) -> message
 ~~~

+The STPRP specifies the length (in bytes) of the key.
+The tweak is a byte string of any length.
+The STPRP uses the key and tweak to encipher the input message, which also may have any length.
+The output ciphertext has the same length as the input message.

+[CP What `STPRP-Encipher` and `STPRP-Decipher`?]

-The Pseudorandom cTLS design assumes that the negotiated AEAD cipher produces purely pseudorandom ciphertext.
+The Pseudorandom cTLS design assumes that the negotiated AEAD algorithm produces pseudorandom ciphertexts.
 This is not strictly a requirement of the AEAD specification, but it is true of all currently registered AEAD algorithms.
+[CP Which spec are you referring to here? https://datatracker.ietf.org/doc/html/rfc5116#section-8 seems silent about the specific security property.]

 > TODO: Confirm that this is really true.

-Pseudorandom cTLS applies the STPRP to blocks containing the header and at least as much ciphertext as the AEAD algorithm's authentication strength (i.e. the tag length).
-This ensures that the header becomes pseudorandom.
+[CP It's definitely true of AES-GCM and ChaChaPoly.]

-When transforming handshake records, Pseudorandom cTLS first applies the STPRP to the entire handshake message.
-As long as there is sufficient entropy in the `key_share` or `Random`, the STPRP output will be pseudorandom.
+Pseudorandom cTLS uses the STPRP to encipher all plaintext handshake records, including the record headers.
+As long as there is sufficient entropy in the `key_share` extension or `random` field of the ClientHello (resp.
+ServerHello) the STPRP output will be pseudorandom.

+[CP What about HelloRetryRequest?
+I suppose it would be enciphered the same way, it just won't have entropy.]

+Pseudorandom cTLS also enciphers every record header.
+In addition to the header, a portion of the AEAD ciphertext itself is enciphered to ensure the input has enough entropy.
+As many AEAD ciphertext bytes are borrowed as the AEAD's ciphertext expansion (i.e. its tag length).
+[CP The authenticaiton strength isn't what's important.
+What's important is the ciphertext length.]

 ### With Streaming Transports